axonivy-market/pattern-demos/pattern-demos-product/README.md

 Use an Admin Task to catch errors in unattended backend-jobs (e.g. cron-jobs).
 In case of errors, an admin role gets a task with the results and can decide whether the job should be retried or skipped.

-#### TODO

-* Fix bugs
-* Make better example with a system task producing an error, which is fixable somehow
-* Add description either in README.md or directly in process

 ### Job

 Use this cron-job pattern for all your cron-jobs to make them startable manually and in case of manual start or errors, create an admin task to let the admin role decide how to continue.